gusaiani/look-in-tens/README.md

 1. Run `iex -S mix`
 2. Run `Scraper.scrape`

-Now you can visit `localhost:4000/companies` and see data in your browser.
+Now you can hit a json endpoint such as `localhost:4000/api/companies/1` and see data.